 Looking for more inspiration?
 Search the site here.

 - ¼ tsp salt

 - 2 tbsp corn starch

 - ½ cups icing sugar (for rolling cookies)

 - Preheat oven to 300 degrees.
 Line two trays with parchment paper.
 In a large bowl, mix almond flour, sugar and corn starch, using a whisk until well combined.

 - To beat the egg whites, I placed the egg whites in a measuring cup that came with my hand mixer.
 I fitted my hand mixer with the whisk attachment and whisked the egg whites and salt until they were frothy but not stiff.

 - All ovens are different so watch the cookies so that you don't over bake these.
-Bake for about 20 minutes or until the tops start to crack and dry.
+Bake for about 25 to 30 minutes or until the tops start to crack and dry.
+The tops should be hard but easily sink in when you press them with your finger.
 Let cool for 5 minutes.
 Store in an airtight container or freeze them.

 Nutrition InformationYield 75 Serving Size 1